snaverm/Pokemon-Go-Rocket-API/README.md

+#Update: A new API has been finalized and is currently in the process of being implemented.
+We should see a new build soon, with an updated API and some UI changes.
+Worth the wait :>

 # Update: PoGo currently experiences API access problems.

 Please don't ask why Pokestops and Pokemon aren't showing on the map.
 This is a known issue that almost all third party Pokemon GO tools are experiencing.
 Please avoid opening new issues, we'll update you when things change.